aws/s2n-tls/docs/usage-guide/topics/ch07-io.md

 if (fcntl(fd, F_SETFL, flags | O_NONBLOCK) < 0) return S2N_FAILURE;
 ```

+Note: If an application requires non-blocking IO, it likely also requires self-service blinding.
+See [Blinding](./ch03-error-handling.md#Blinding).

 ## Errors and Alerts

 If the peer sends an alert, the next call to a read IO method will report **S2N_FAILURE** and